borchand/aigs/docs/mcts.typ

-= Monte Carlo tree search
+= Monte Carlo tree search (famously hard for games students)

 Even with $alpha-beta$ pruning, we are still exhaustively searching through the game tree (in what we know for sure not to be dead ends).
 Why not just sample?